Aosanusi30/Data-analysis/README.md

 The data was studied and the following problem statements was postulated

 a.
 Which country has the highest sales for a particular year?
 b.
 Which product sell the most for a particular year and the units sold?
 c.
 Which country has the lowest sales and why?
 d.
 What is the profit for a particular region and the year?
+e.
 Compare sales of a region together in year to know if there is shortfall and why?